Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 The old 60’s E-Type was a beautiful car.

-If Jaguar remade that, it would be “cool” just from its appearance and legacy.
+If Jaguar had remade the old E-Type, it would have been “cool” based on its appearance and legacy alone.

 And nostalgia is in more than ever.

-But it would likely give them a spike in sales and make them “cool” again rather than it being a hilariously bizarre and tone deaf last attempt before filing for bankruptcy.
+But it would likely give them a spike in sales and make them “cool” again rather than being a bizarre and tone-deaf last attempt before filing for bankruptcy.

 What’s the takeaway